sjain1992/awesome-tech/docs/linux.md

 - [GoogleApps  or Office365 replacement.
 Kolab + CloudSuite: It's collaborative all the way down](https://kolab.org/group-blog/2016/01/30/kolab-collabora/)
 - [unixmen.com: How To Setup LogicalDOC In Ubuntu 15.04](https://www.unixmen.com/setup-logicaldoc-ubuntu-15-04/) LogicalDOC is a Document Management System.
 It is useful for all kind of small and medium enterprises, and it could play a very important role in knowledge resource management of Educational Organizations.

+## Device files
+- [opensource.com: Managing devices in Linux](https://opensource.com/article/16/11/managing-devices-linux) Explore how the /dev directory gives you direct access to your devices in Linux.

 ## Linux Kernel
 - [unixmen.com: How to upgrade or update kernel of the CentOS to Latest stable Kernel](https://www.unixmen.com/upgrade-update-kernel-centos-latest-stable-kernel/)
 - [unixmen.com: How To Install Linux Kernel 4.3.0](http://www.unixmen.com/how-to-install-linux-kernel-4-3-0/)